Leverage list segmentation, dynamic content, and dynamic fields to drive email personalization.

 Writing tailored emails to everyone on your contact list would take an exorbitant amount of time while writing generic, catch-all emails would fail to achieve relevancy.
 Thus, in order to increase efficiency without reducing personalization, it is beneficial to employ an email strategy that leverages both dynamic fields and dynamic content that adjust based on the recipient’s profile.
 Dynamic fields that tailor messaging to the recipient’s name, location, company, and beyond engender a personalized feel, indicating to the subscriber that the personal information they handed over was not for nothing.
 Dynamic content that customizes blog posts and product recommendations to recipients’ preferences adds value, facilitating their achievement of goals surrounding decisions they are seeking information on and purchases they are looking to make.
 To ground dynamic fields and content in an example, if you were a cruise line coming up to the winter holidays, you could write an email such as “Hi [name], how enjoyable would it be to bask in the sun rather than chill in [location]’s [temperature] weather?” and include blog posts and offerings that populate based on the recipient’s content consumption on specific coastal regions and prior purchase history.

 When utilizing dynamic content and fields, it is important to have correct, up to date subscriber data, else the attempt at personalization and relevancy will be received as prefabricated and careless.
-Used correctly over time, click through rates and the overall return on your email strategy will increase as subscribers come to recognize your emails are tailored to them.
+Used correctly over time, click through rates and the overall return on your email marketing strategy will increase as subscribers come to recognize your emails are tailored to them.

 Want to receive updates on email personalization and beyond?
 Subscribe below!